 The Gummel plots for the BJTs based on the three materials (Si, SiGe and InP) are shown in Figure 2.
-These plots are indicative of the fact that the SiGe BJT has a superior performance (compared to the other two BJTs) in terms of the DC current gain, when the base-emitter voltage is small (near about 0.3 V).
-However, at a higher base-emitter voltage (more than 1 V) the InP BJT shows better current gain compared to the Si and SiGe BJTs.
+These plots indicate that the SiGe BJT has a superior performance (compared to the other two BJTs) in terms of the DC current gain when the base-emitter voltage is small (near about 0.3 V).
+However, at a higher base-emitter voltage (more than 1 V), the InP BJT shows better current gain compared to the Si and SiGe BJTs.

-Figure 2: Total Gummel plot of all proposed devices.
+Figure 3.
+DC Current gain of all proposed devices.

-The dc current gain ( $\beta$ ) is plotted in Figure 3.
-The figure indicates maximum $\beta$ of 505, 110 and 65 respectively for the InP, SiGe and Si BJTs as against their theoretically calculated values of 498, 116, and 52 determined using Gummel-Poon model described in section 3.
+The DC current gain (β) is plotted in Figure 3.
+The figure indicates maximum β of 505, 110 and 65 respectively for the InP, SiGe and Si BJTs against their theoretically calculated values of 498, 116, and 52 determined using Gummel-Poon model described in Section 3.
 The close agreements of the two values in each case justify the use of our simulation model.
-The high value of DC gain ( $\beta$ =505) in InP BJT is a clear advantage of the Gaussian doping profile as against an extremely poor value ( $\beta$ =12) from a uniformly doped structure [4].
-The high $\beta$ in InP can be explained as follows.
-To have a good n-p-n transistor we would prefer that almost all the electrons injected by the emitter into the base be collected.
-Thus, the p-type base region should be narrow, and the electron lifetime $\tau_n$ should be long.
-This requirement is summed up by specifying $W_B << L_n$ , where $W_B$ is the length of the neutral base (measured between the depletion regions of the emitter and collector junctions) and $L_n$ is the diffusion length for electrons in the base $(D_n \tau_n)^{1/2}$ .
-Therefore, the InP BJT with the maximum diffusion length exhibits the highest $\beta$ followed by the SiGe and Si BJT.
+The high value of DC gain (β =505) in InP BJT is a clear advantage of the Gaussian doping profile against an extremely poor value (β =12) from a uniformly doped structure [4].
+The high β in InP can be explained as follows.
+In order to have a good npn transistor, almost all electrons injected by the emitter into the base must be collected.
+Thus, the p-type base region should be narrow, and the electron lifetime τ_n should be long.
+This requirement is summed up by specifying $W_B << L_n$, where W_B is the length of the neutral base (measured between the depletion regions of the emitter and collector junctions) and L_n is the diffusion length for electrons in the base ($D_n \tau_n$)^{1/2}.
+Therefore, the InP BJT with the maximum diffusion length exhibits the highest β followed by the SiGe and Si BJT.